 These risks are minimal when you get veneers from an experienced provider who partners with a reputable dental lab, but they’re still present.

 Injured Tooth Pulp

 While shaving down the enamel, dentists use very precise instruments and a light, steady hand.
 These factors combine to reduce the likelihood of adverse effects.
-However, it is possible to traumatize the tooth pulp.
-In some cases, the pulp can even die, which often causes tooth loss.
+However, it is possible for thermal changes to traumatize the pulp during tooth preparation.
+In some rare cases, the pulp can even die, which often causes tooth loss.

 It’s normal to have inflamed gums for a few days after enamel prep and veneer placement.
 However, in rare cases, actual tissue damage can occur.
 Catching it early is essential to preventing infection and recession, and it’s one of the main reasons dentists ask that you come in for a follow-up appointment one week after placing your veneers.

 Before placing your veneers, the dentist disinfects your teeth, ensuring no bacteria gets trapped underneath — which would guarantee a cavity.
 However, as veneers and their bonding agents age, the veneers can pull away from the teeth, allowing bacteria to get underneath.
 Unless you address it quickly, this can cause cavities.

 Even if you and your dentist do everything right, there is a risk when it comes time to remove the veneers.
 Shaving off the dental bond so they can apply more and place new veneers carries a risk of damage to the teeth, including tissue and nerve death.
 It isn’t particularly likely, but it is something to be aware of.

 How Do I Know If There’s Something Wrong With My Veneers?